B70 Lymphadenitis acute (ICD-10:L04.9)

 Introduction

 Lymphadenitis acute, also known as acute lymphadenitis, is a condition characterized by the inflammation and enlargement of lymph nodes[1].
-It is commonly caused by a bacterial infection, but can also be caused by viral or fungal infections[2].
-The aim of this guide is to provide a comprehensive overview of the diagnosis and management of acute lymphadenitis.
+It is commonly caused by bacterial infections, particularly Staphylococcus aureus and Streptococcus pyogenes, but can also result from viral or fungal infections[2].
+This condition typically develops as a complication of infections in nearby tissues and represents the body’s immune response to pathogens[3].

 Codes